Sources

 />

-Press `Tab` to navigate to `Apply`, then press `Enter` to save and instrument your service.
+Press `Ctrl+S` to save and instrument your source.

 </Step>